Key Information & Policies

 At St. Joseph’s College we expect each of our students to be fully prepared for the opportunities and the demands of the adult world.
 During each student’s school career we place strong emphasis on our values: Respect for self, respect for others, respect for environment, respect for learning and respect for college and wider community.

-Behaviour & Exclusion Policy | View | Download |
+Anti-Bullying Policy | View | Download | Attendance Policy | View | Download |

-Uniform Policy | View | Download |
+Behaviour & Suspension Policy | View | Download |

-Anti-Bullying Policy | View | Download |
+First Aid Policy | View | Download |

 Positive Relationships & Sex Education Policy | View | Download |